jrpotter/notebook/notes/networking/index.md

 %%ANKI
 Basic
 According to Fall et al., what is the essence of encapsulation?
-Back: Treating data from the layer above as opaque, uninterpretable information.
+Back: Treating data from a previous layer as opaque, uninterpretable information.
 Reference: Fall, Kevin R, and W Richard Stevens.
 “TCP/IP Illustrated, Volume 1: The Protocols,” n.d.
 <!--ID: 1749871716576-->
 END%%